civboot/fngi/notes/spore.md

 depending on the operation.

 Only 16bit immediates are supported.
-32bit constants can be pushed to the stack by LoaDing them from sector memory or pushing two 16bit constants and using math to join them.
+32bit constants can be pushed to the stack by LoaDing them from module memory or pushing two 16bit constants and using math to join them.
 The former is typically more compact, while the later can be faster on due to cache coherency.